pingwin02/MusicBro/README.md

 10. `skip` - Skips the current song.
 11. `stop` - Stops the playback and clears the queue.

+Additionally, MusicBro provides the following prefix commands:

+- `!!clear` - Deletes messages sent by the bot in the current channel.
+- `!!avatar_update` - Updates the bot's avatar and banner.\*

+\*These commands are only available to the bot's admin.

 ## Example status messages

 <p align="center">